TSS transported stock statement

 How many copies of the TSS are needed?

 If the person who fills out Part 1 of the TSS is the owner of the stock, two copies of the form are needed.
-The original must be given to the carrier.
+The original must be given to the driver of the vehicle, who is in charge of the stock while they are being transported.

-If the carrier completes Part 1 of the form, then only the original is required by the carrier.
+If the carrier completes Part 1 of the form, then only one copy (the original) is required and is held by the carrier.
+In most circumstances, the owner/vendor will also provide the NVD to accompany the stock.

 How long must I keep copies of a TSS?

-• a consignee who is provided with a TSS.
+a consignee who is provided with a TSS when receiving the stock.

 Who enforces TSSs?